 Richard A. Anderman, Richard Berglund, Kenneth Frampton, Edward P. Gallagher, Alanna Heiss, Karl Katz, Kati Korpijaakko, Jack Lenor Larsen, Peter MacKeith, Peter Reed, Tucker Viemeister, Tod Williams

 The Finnish Cultural Institute in New York was established in 1990 as a residency center for Finnish artists, designers and architects.
-Deriving from that legacy, all the FCINY's functions aim towards setting people and ideas in motion, and creating international dialogue, as well as dialogue between visual art forms.
+Deriving from that legacy, all the FCINY's activities aim towards setting people and ideas in motion, and creating dialogue.

 We aim to be a flexible agent in the cross-Atlantic Finnish-American cultural exchange, recognizing timely critical ideas and debates in the visual fields and producing thought-provoking contributions of our own.